 This simplification is made possible by considering negative-negative pairs of labels as well as the positive-positive and positive-negative, and treating all non-positive nodes as negative nodes, which causes all Ωc to be identical, and all tc vectors to be the same length.

-Mostafavi 2010 showed that these simplifications do not hamper performance, and also find that fitting the combined network to all GO categories in a particular branch works better than any other subset or grouping of functions.
+Mostafavi 2010 showed that these simplifications do not hamper performance, and also founde that fitting the combined network to all GO categories in a particular branch worked better than any other subset or grouping of functions.
 We concur that fitting to all categories performs better than any of the subsets we attempted, but propose that lack of performance degradation when assuming that all non-positive nodes were negative was most likely due to a lack of any satisfactory alternative for choosing negative examples.